dpasca/portfolio/index.md

 ## Career

-My current focus lies in [AI Research & Development](#ai-rnd), AI-native products, and developer tools.
-I work both at the low level with **C++** and **PyTorch**, and at the higher level with LLM APIs, model routing, tool orchestration, and agent-based architectures.

-I am actively developing my own AI-based IDE called [Little Control Room](#little-control-room).
-I believe that the ability to rapidly develop tools for development is essential to accelerating productivity.
-It has the potential to build a competitive hedge and to future-proof this business by building alternative solutions, rather than relying on a single LLM provider.

-That tooling now drives [OVERSWEEP](#oversweep), a commercial combat flight game in **C++** and **Vulkan** that I am building solo.
-It joins the flight-simulation know-how I built on [XPSVR](#xpsvr-experimental-flight-simulator) to agent-assisted development, and its rate of progress is my most honest measure of how quickly AI tooling is actually improving.
+My focus is spread across several personal projects, new and old.
+The newest is [OVERSWEEP](#oversweep), a commercial combat flight game in **C++** and **Vulkan** that I am building solo, drawing on the flight-simulation work I did on [XPSVR](#xpsvr-experimental-flight-simulator).
+At the other end I keep maintaining and improving my mobile games, [Fractal Combat X](#fractal-combat-x) and [Final Freeway 2R](#final-freeway-2r).

+[Little Control Room](#little-control-room) sits in the middle of that.
+It is the control center I use to run several projects and coding agents at once, and it is as much an experiment as a tool: I am using it to find out how far productivity can be pushed by building for the way I work, instead of adapting to whatever a vendor ships.
+Current AI tools are what make a tool at that level affordable for one person to build and maintain.

-Before the new AI wave that started with ChatGPT, I've successfully applied **AI / ML** to **financial market forecasting** ([ENZO-TS](#enzo-trading-system)) and **autopilot** for airframes ([XPSVR](#xpsvr-experimental-flight-simulator)).
+AI is not a recent interest of mine.
+Before the current wave I applied **AI / ML** to **financial market forecasting** ([ENZO-TS](#enzo-trading-system)) and to **autopilot** for airframes ([XPSVR](#xpsvr-experimental-flight-simulator)).
+Today it also means [R&D](#ai-rnd) with **PyTorch**, and product work on top of LLM APIs, tool orchestration, and agent-based architectures.

 Since the mid-90s I've been working on **game development** and **real-time 3D graphics**, gaining experience in major gaming corporations as well as spearheading projects at my own [development studio](https://oykgames.com).

-## Programming in the AI era
+I keep room for contract work.
+Anything close to graphics, simulation, performance, or AI products tends to be a good fit, and unusual problems are welcome.

+## How I work today

 I'm not a terribly nostalgic person, and while I do appreciate how programming used to be and the personal benefits I received from doing it manually, I also realize that my passion for technology and the will to build more and better is stronger than the pure activity of writing code.
 Writing code itself has changed a lot over the years, from the daunting task of writing terse assembly code trying to shave every cycle to high-level languages and package systems that allow for rapid development of fairly complex applications.

-LLMs as they are today in 2026 have completely revolutionized the process, although having a strong foundation as a software engineer is still essential to build robust products.

-Recent projects such as **AskMei.ai**, **Little Control Room**, and **Fractal Strike** are fully developed with AI tools as a normal part of the engineering process.
-They are built with programming languages that I have never formally learned, but that now feel less like barriers and more like abstraction layers over the process of development.
+LLMs are the latest step in that direction, and they are now a normal part of how I work.
+What I get out of them is roughly proportional to what I already know.

+Two things changed in practice.
+One is reach: **AskMei.ai**, **Little Control Room**, and **Fractal Strike** are written in languages I never formally learned, which used to be a good reason not to start at all.
+The other is that experiments and tools became cheap.
+A utility that was never worth a week of work now takes an afternoon, and an idea I would have talked myself out of can be tried and thrown away in a day.

-**OVERSWEEP** is the counterpart experiment.
-It is C++ and Vulkan, in a domain I have worked in for decades, so the gain there is not crossing a language barrier but compressing what used to be years of engine and simulation work into months.
-The engineering judgement, rather than the typing, is the part that still has to be mine.
+**OVERSWEEP** is the opposite case.
+It is C++ and Vulkan, in a domain I have worked in for decades, so there is no language barrier to cross.
+What I get there is speed on work I could do anyway, which makes it a fair way to judge how much these tools are actually worth.

+What does not carry over is the product itself.
+Cheap experiments and good tooling get you to something that works, and that is where most of it stops.
+Getting to something people actually want to use still takes expertise, taste, and a lot of iteration by hand: how it feels, what to cut, when something is nearly right but not right yet.
+That part has not become any faster, and it is most of what separates a product that stands out from the many that merely work.

 |  Quick Links              |                                           |
 |:--------------------------|:------------------------------------------|